 Security, synchronization and sharing

 An extremely important feature of online storage is security, especially privacy.
-Yet, this aspect is often overlooked by users.
+However, this aspect is often overlooked by users.

 Few of them realize that most of the most popular online storage providers (Google Drive, Dropbox, OneDrive, iCloud, etc.) have access to their data.